Below is a Rhinelander Daily News article from Friday, May 19, 2006 announcing the release of my book Tales From The Trees.

 I don't remember saying a lot of the things in this article and lol'd my way through a lot of it.
 As this is an interview from over ten years ago, it makes sense that I wouldn't remember some things, but I was pretty sure that at the launch of my first book I had zero intention of writing another.
 It wasn't until later in the Summer that it became clear that I needed to create another book to explain how on earth a hodag came to be friends with a bulldog.

 I launched at Brown Street Books and the owner, Joan Belongia, had also been my editor and consultant on pricing and PR etiquette.
 It's funny, it never occurred to me at the time to ask any other stores in town if they would carry my book.
-That's about how much I had thought about distribution when I started this all, *sigh.
+That's about how much of a plan had back then.

 Here are a few other things to ponder about the year 2006: